zmitry/react-guide/Structure.md

 ![pic1](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_top.png)

-Every feature/use-case/module is self-contained it has several layers of abstractions: models, view, selectors, pages, etc.
+Every module is self-containedand it has several layers of abstractions: models, view, selectors, pages, etc.
-It also depends on your use case but you might have data access (API) as separate entity on top of your app or you can have it per feature.
+It also depends on your use case but you might have data access (API) as separate entity at the top of your app or you can have it per module.
 The case study shows that it's easier to coordinate data access from the single place rather than have it decentralized but it depends on your app.

-The fact that we have all the components files related to concrete feature within a single folder it doesn't that we shouldn't have separation of concerns.
-Each feature should have layers of abstractions depending on its complexity but you shouldn't white coupled code just because it's a single feature.
+The fact that we have all the components files related to concrete feature within a single folder it doesn't say that we shouldn't use separation of concerns.
+Each feature should have layers of abstractions depending on its complexity but you shouldn't write coupled code just because it's a single feature.

 ## Project structure